jkrauze/bra/README.md

 ]
 ```

-After that, he wants to change the name of 5 items.
-The only way is to make 5 requests to `PUT /items/{id}` endpoint.
+After that, he wants to change the names of 5 items.
+The only way to do this is to make 5 requests to `PUT /items/{id}` endpoint.

 ```javascript
 PUT /items/5